Samurai-Ebben/Portfolio/Sources/Vesper/README.md

 Vesper is a skill-based puzzle platformer where you play as a formless celestial being that has been trapped in a physical form.
 Use the ability to change sizes to find your way home.

+My part was creating the core mechanics and some of the gameplay systems you will read shortly about, and also create most of the UI and manage the programming team of 3 devs.

 ## Main Mechanics
 As a 2D fast-paced platformer, one of the most important main mechanics is the *player movement*, *changing* sizes, and the *particle system*.
 I was mostly responsible for the implementation of these mechanisms.